 Two years after settling in the country, Weislawa, his Polish wife ran away from him.
 Weislawa later revealed that her husband was a beast who abused her.

 At the helm of the ZNLWVA

+Hunzvi piled pressure on Mugabe to compensate the war veterans handsomely threatening that if the needs of the war veterans were not met, they were to revert to violence.
+Initially Mugabe was reluctant to comply and war veterans under the banner of the ZNLWVA demonstrated against this unfair treatment.
 In November 1997 Mugabe finally complied and issued hefty packages to the war veterans as well as introducing a system where they were to receive a monthly salary.
-This move has been generally pin pointed as having plunged the country into problems as the money which was issued to these war veterans was not budgeted.
+This move has been generally pin-pointed as having plunged the country into problems as the money which was issued to these war veterans was not budgeted.

 Spearheading the Third Chimurenga